Chukwuemeka-Mba/Chukwuemeka-Mba/README.md

 ### Hey There! 🤗

 I am a full stack web developer, writer and business enthusiast.
-I am interested in building solid web applications using Pyhon 🐍, Django, Javascript, React, HTML and CSS and companies that solve problems for millions of users.
+I am interested in building solid web applications using Pyhon 🐍, Django, Javascript, VueJs, ReactJs, HTML and CSS and companies that solve problems for millions of users.

 ### How to reach me 🧞‍♂️